Learned ISTA with Error-based Thresholding for Adaptive Sparse Coding: Experiments

-Here we compare EBT-LISTA-SS, EBT-LISTA, and EBT-ALISTA with other methods comprehensively.
-In addition to LISTA-SS, LISTA, and ALISTA, we also compare with learned AMP (LAMP)~\cite{borgerding2017amp} here.
-The performance of different networks under different sparsity is shown in Figure~\ref{fig:settings}.
-Note that for the methods with support selection (i.e., EBT-ALISTA, EBT-LISTA-SS, ALISTA, and LISTA-SS), $p$ and $p_{max}$ are set as 0.6 and 6.5 when $p_b=0.95 $, 1.2 and 13.0 when $p_b=0.9$, and 1.5 and 16.25 when $p_b=0.8$ for better performance.
+\textbf{Combination with other methods.} As previously mentioned, our EBT can be combined with many prior efforts (in addition to LISTA, LISTA-SS, and ALISTA).
+Here we will show its effectiveness with ELISTA~\cite{li2021learned} and HLISTA with support selection (HLISTA-SS)~\cite{zheng2022hybrid}.
+For the methods with support selection (i.e., LISTA-SS, EBT-LISTA-SS, ALISTA, EBT-ALISTA, HLISTA-SS,and EBT-HLISTA-SS), we adopt $p=0.6$ and $p_{max}=6.5$ for $p_b=0.95 $.
+We let $p$ and $p_{max}$ be 1.2 and 13.0 for $p_b=0.9$, and let them be 1.5 and 16.25 for $p_b=0.8$.
 Figure \ref{fig:settings} demonstrates some of the results in different sparsity settings, while more results including different noise levels and different condition numbers can be found in the appendices.
-In all settings, we can see that our EBT leads to significantly faster convergences.
-In addition, the superiority of our EBT-based models is more significant with a larger $p_b$ for which the assumption of a sufficiently small $s$ is more likely to hold (comparing Figure~\ref{fig:P05}, Figure~\ref{fig:P10}, and Figure~\ref{fig:P20}).
-We also tried training with $p_b=0.99$, yet we found that some classical models failed to converge in such a setting so the results are not shown here.
-In all the experiments, the runtime of EBT-ALSITA and ALISTA, EBT-LISTA-SS and LISTA-SS, EBT-LISTA and LISTA are similar, indicating that EBT introduces no extra parameters compared with original LISTA-based methods.
+In all settings, we can see that our EBT leads to significantly faster convergence.
+In addition, the superiority of our EBT-based models is more significant with a larger $p_b$ for which the assumption of $s$ is more likely to hold.